-- 10. Before issuance of a building permit, a landscape plan must be submitted to and approved by Planning Staff that includes the following minimum elements: - a) A minimum of two shade trees to be provided in the Property's Dorsey Lane frontage/parking area.
+- 10. Before issuance of a building permit, a landscape plan must be submitted to and approved by Planning Staff that includes, but is not limited to, the following elements: - a) A minimum of two shade trees to be provided in the Property's Dorsey Lane frontage/parking area.